 Want to know more fun facts about the microbiome and its diversity, ongoing microbiome research or other microbiome activities?
 We have a whole selection of resources that inspire and empower you to learn more about the microbiome.

-Today is #WorldMicrobiomeDay!
-Let’s celebrate all the ways #microbes help us in our daily lives and raise awareness about the staggering potential of these invisible #microorganisms thriving all around us.
+Happy #WorldMicrobiomeDay 2020! 🎉 Let’s celebrate all the ways #microbes help us in our daily lives, their diversity & raise awareness about the staggering potential of these invisible #microorganisms thriving all around us.
 Find out more at https://worldmicrobiomeday.com/

 The bacteria in our gut play an important role in our lives and in the way our bodies function.
 Researchers continue to discover that the gut microbiome influences other organ systems, for example the nervous system, brain and liver.

 The marine microbiome produces most of the oxygen we breathe and plays a key role in the removal of CO2.
 However, at the current rate of CO2 emissions, microbes cannot keep up which causes ocean temperatures to rise and acidity to increase, posing significant challenges for the marine microbiome and the life it supports.